Jack in the Box (JACK)

 Same-Store Sales

-Jack in the Box’s demand within its existing dining locations has barely increased over the last two years as its same-store sales were flat.
-This performance isn’t ideal, and we’d be skeptical if Jack in the Box starts opening new restaurants to artificially boost revenue growth.
+Jack in the Box’s demand has been shrinking over the last two years as its same-store sales have averaged 1.9% annual declines.
+This performance isn’t ideal, and we’d be concerned if Jack in the Box starts opening new restaurants to artificially boost revenue growth.

 7. Gross Margin & Pricing Power

-In Q1, Jack in the Box produced a 47.3% gross profit margin, up 17 percentage points year on year.
-Jack in the Box’s full-year margin has also been trending up over the past 12 months, increasing by 3.6 percentage points.
+Jack in the Box’s gross profit margin came in at 46.3% this quarter, up 16.9 percentage points year on year.
+Jack in the Box’s full-year margin has also been trending up over the past 12 months, increasing by 3.4 percentage points.
 If this move continues, it could suggest better unit economics due to some combination of stable to improving pricing power and input costs (such as ingredients and transportation expenses).

 8. Operating Margin

-Looking at the trend in its profitability, Jack in the Box’s operating margin decreased by 24.2 percentage points over the last year.
+Analyzing the trend in its profitability, Jack in the Box’s operating margin decreased by 4.7 percentage points over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Jack in the Box’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-This quarter, Jack in the Box generated an operating profit margin of negative 46.7%, down 61.5 percentage points year on year.
-Conversely, its gross margin actually rose, so we can assume its recent inefficiencies were driven by increased operating expenses like marketing, and administrative overhead.
+In Q2, Jack in the Box generated an operating margin profit margin of 12.2%, up 39.9 percentage points year on year.
+The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, and administrative overhead.

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, an encouraging sign is that Jack in the Box’s margin expanded by 1.7 percentage points over the last year.
-The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability fell.
+Taking a step back, we can see that Jack in the Box’s margin expanded by 10.6 percentage points over the last year.
+This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability fell.

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).